 Chances of Being Selected for a DMP

-The chances remain the same throughout the entire application period (through October 1) and are based on the following criteria:
+The chances remain the same throughout the entire application period, which runs from the middle of August through October 1, and are based on the following criteria:

 - Ranking of the applicant based on the Order of Selection below.

 - Number of applicants expected.

 - Number of antlerless deer to be harvested in each WMU.

 See DMP Probabilities for a map of WMUs open for DMPs and for a table of the chances of selection for 1st and 2nd choice DMPs for Residents and Non-residents.

 - Preference points increase your chances of selection but do not guarantee DMP selection.

 - Preference points are won and lost on first permit selection only.

 - If you receive a DMP in your first choice WMU, all available preference points will be used.

 - If you do not receive a DMP in your first choice WMU, you will receive a preference point for the following year.